-Tag Recovery Certificates are available below as PDF files for you to download, fill in with your tag data from the database, and print out for display.
+Tag Recovery Certificates are available below as PDF files for you to download, fill in with your tag data, and print out for display.
 Certificates are designed to print on a standard 8-1/2 x 11" sheet (US Letter):

 A portion of the cost of the tagging kits attempts to cover the recovery effort.
 However, when there is high mortality at the overwintering sites the number of recoveries is also high and the cost of purchasing tags exceeds these funds.
 Tax-deductible contributions to Monarch Watch to help offset the costs associated with running the tagging program are always welcome and very much appreciated: